Bad weather red alert

 Later, on our way back, he was still there but this time was sitting at a dining table playing with a remote.
 I don’t know what it all means.

-Another wonderful surprise was running into the white Mary on the way back.
+Another wonderful surprise was running into Half Term Mary on the way back.
 A Taiwanese lady asked me who she was.
 I told her it was Mary, mother of Jesus wearing a big white dress being carried around the streets before heading back home for the night.
+Mirinda dubbed her Half term because…well, it was half-term in the UK.

 She was very happy, praising god for letting her be there just at the right time to see her.